cn205000/IT-Portfolio/Active Directory/Azure-Domain-Setup/readme.md

 <br>

 ## Step 3️⃣: Create the Domain Controller (DC)

+>📌 *Why?* The Domain Controller is the main server that handles logins, user accounts, and security policies for the entire network.

 1. Under the Azure Portal, go to **Virtual Machines** & **Create a Virtual Machine (VM)** under the same **Resource Group**.
 2. Name the VM **Domain-Controller** and ensure it is in the **same region & zone**.